open-metadata/OpenMetadata/openmetadata-docs/content/deployment/backup-restore-metadata.md

 </Note>

 <Note>

-Running the backup or restore commands with version 0.12.3 or lower?
-The host parameter is `-h`.

-For 0.13 or higher, `-h` is the flag used for the help command.
-Pass the host via `-H`.
+To run the backup and restore commands, please make sure that you are always in the latest `openmetadata-ingestion` version to have all the improvements shipped in the CLI.

 </Note>